subsquid/docs/docs/deploy-squid/README.md

 npx sqd squid logs my-new-squid@v0 -f
 ```

+or navigate to the squid page in Aquarium.

 See [`squid` reference](./squid-cli.md) for a full list of supported options for `squid logs`.

 See also: [Update and kill squid version](./update-and-kill.md)

-## 6. Publish your squid

-Go to the [Aquarium page](https://app.subsuid.io), fill in the squid description, upload a logo, and make your squid public by pressing the "Publish Squid" button.